sagar-shivappa/EkartFullStack-MEAN/backend/BACKEND_README.md

 Note : Find the available user_id from CART collection & product_id from PRODUCT collection, refer initialzeDB.js file .

 - Pass user_id & product_id in the request body.
-- If the product is already available CART collection, for that user, return a status code of 400 with the message “Product Already in the CART”.
+- If the product is already available CART collection, for that user, return a status code of 400 with the {message “Product Already in the CART”}.
-- If the product information is invalid/not available in the DB, return 400 status code, with message “Invalid Product Information”.
+- If the product information is invalid/not available in the DB, return 400 status code, with {message : “Invalid Product Information”}
 - Fetch the the product information from PRODUCT collection, and add it to the particular user's cart.
-Return a status code of 200 and message "Successfully Added to CART "
+Return a status code of 200 and { message : "Successfully Added to CART"}
 - Any errors while adding the product to the cart, handle with a 500 status code and an error message.

 - **`removeFromCart`**:
   - Takes a user_id & product_id in the parameters.
   - Searches the CART collection for the document with the matching user_id & product_id.
-  - If found, remove the product from the products array and send 200 status code and message "Product successfully removed".
+  - If found, remove the product from the products array and send 200 status code and{ message : "Product successfully removed"}
-  - If the product is not found, return a 404 status code, with the message “Product not found”
+- If the product is not found, return a 404 status code, with the {message : “Product not found”}
   - Any errors encountered during the product removal are handled with a 500 status code and an error message.

 ## Commands